 Tobacco illicit trade, a phenomenon that threatens public health, national economy and urges the cooperation of all relevant parties on the fight against it.

 Illicit trade is one of the most threatening economic problems worldwide.
-Some research indicates that up to 600 billion cigarettes a year are illegal, which represents approximately 12% of world consumption.
+Some research indicates that over 400 billion cigarettes a year are illegal.

 Cigarettes are among the most commonly traded products on the black market due to high profit margins, relative ease of production and movement and low detection rates and penalties.